 Edvard Munch’s Exhibitions in London and Moscow

 Among the highlights of the exhibition “Edvard Munch.
-Love and fear,” which opened in the British Museum, is a scandalous artwork by the Norwegian artist titled “Self-Portrait with Tulla Larsen.”
-Munch created this painting in 1905 and two years later, in an effort to get rid of his love obsession, cut the canvas into two parts.
-The largest Edvard Munch’s exhibition of prints by the remarkable creator of expressionist art in the UK also features his paintings.
+Love and Fear,” which opened at the British Museum, is a scandalous artwork by the Norwegian artist, titled “Self-Portrait with Tulla Larsen.”
+Munch created this painting in 1905, and two years later, in an effort to get rid of his love obsession, cut the canvas into two parts.
+The largest Edvard Munch’s exhibition of prints by the remarkable representative of Expressionist art in the UK also features his paintings.

 Edvard Munch’s Exhibitions in London and Moscow

-One of the vivid examples is the painting titled “The Death of Marat” (1907) where Tulla Larsen appears in the image of Charlotte Corday, and the artist depicts himself as dead Marat.
-Later another art piece was created – “Cupid and Psyche” – to represent a confrontation filled with silence and desperate longing.
+One of the vivid examples is the painting titled “The Death of Marat” (1907), where Tulla Larsen appears in the image of Charlotte Corday, and the artist depicts himself as dead Marat.
+Later, another art piece was created – “Cupid and Psyche” – to represent a confrontation filled with silence and desperate longing.
 Paranoid attacks were becoming more frequent, and soon Munch was forced to seek psychiatric help.
-Tulla Larsen left a deep and painful mark in the heart and work of Munch, and all subsequent years, the artist referred to her only as “that woman.”
+Tulla Larsen left a deep and painful mark on the heart and work of Munch, and all subsequent years, the artist referred to her only as “that woman.”

-The Edvard Munch’s exhibition in the Tretyakov Gallery is open until July 14, 2019.
-The exposition “Edvard Munch.
-Love and fear” in the British Museum can be visited until July 21, 2019.
+Edvard Munch’s exhibition at the Tretyakov Gallery is open until July 14, 2019.
+The exhibition “Edvard Munch.
+Love and Fear” at the British Museum can be visited until July 21, 2019.